nesi/hpc_training/_lessons/maui-and-mahuika/12-building-code-on-maui.md

 **Important:**

-* It is essential to use the Cray Programming Environment when you build code, otherwise it is very likely that problems at build time or run time appear
+* It is essential to use a Programming Environment (PrgEnv-cray, PrgEnv-intel or PrgEnv-gnu) when you build code, otherwise it is very likely that problems at build time or run time appear
-* Never use ```module purge``` on the XC50 platform, this will render the programming environment unusable, and you will have to log out and log back in
+* **Never** use ```module purge``` on the XC50 platform, this will render the programming environment unusable, and you will have to log out and log back in
 * Code that was built on the XC50 platform is unlikely to run on Māui's CS500 platform or on Mahuika's CS400 platform; please rebuild your code when you change platform

 ### The build node